GPurgatorio/Master-Computer-Science-ICT/README.md

 Differs from desktop systems.
 - CPU architecture with a new generation memory called [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access).
 - [Hyper threading](https://en.wikipedia.org/wiki/Hyper-threading)
+  - Hyper-threading makes a single processor core appear as two logical processor cores, allowing the hyper-threading enabled operating system (or hypervisor) to schedule two threads simultaneously to avoid idle time on processor.
+However, the two threads cannot be executed at the same time because the two logical cores share the resources of a single physical core.
+When core resources are not in use by the current thread, especially when the processor is stalled (for example due to data dependency), resources of the core are used to execute the next scheduled thread.
 - https://en.wikipedia.org/wiki/Intel_UltraPath_Interconnect
 - Intra socket connection
 - Intel [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) CPU architecture